AnkitAhlwat/Breakly/README.md

 * [Contents](#content)

 ## General Info

-This browser based web application to ...
+This browser based web application to is to help users provide much needed mental breaks.

 ## Technologies

 Technologies used for this project:

 * HTML, CSS
 * JavaScript
 * Bootstrap
 * ...

 ## Content

 Content of the project folder:

 ```